Anton•New York•I'm an aspiring believer in "actions over words" maxim.

 That is why before starting Montaigne I decided to write down some core beliefs that I have about software and how it should be.
 My hope is to come back to this list in a year or few and see what was achieved and what was not.
 But I also to explore how my beliefs changed over that time.
 Life is a learning journey, after all.

-So in the spirit of openness and for the purpose of education and self-reflection later let’s write the list.
+So in the spirit of openness and for the purpose of education and self-reflection later here is my list.

 Users of the software should always be able to not only put data in, but take data out.
 The effort and experience of those operations should match.
 It shouldn't be appropriate to optimize flows for data import and make it incredibly hard to get data out.